 - There is also mention of “surveillance video footage of her arrest.”

 This was a Mental Health Act apprehension, not a crime.
-The general public may not know there’s a difference, but a newspaper has a responsibility to look these things up before publishing.
-And this wasn’t just the reporter making an error; that headline would have been right in front of an editor.
+The general public may not know there’s a difference, but that’s fine.
+A newspaper should be looking these things up before publishing.

 Should police be doing “wellness checks”?